adrofa/intrinio/README.md

 ### <code>processor</code>

 - <code>processor.<b>fieldsCleaner</b></code>
 `CollectCleanFields` is the main function of this module.
 It takes a `Company` class instance and returns `pandas.DataFrame` instance with company's fundamentals.
-The fundamentals passes several logical tests (the ones, which have not passed the tests, will be filled with `numpy.nan`).
-Applied logical tests consists of control sums for sections of reporting forms (e.g. 'Total Liabilities' should be equal to sum of 'Current Liabilities' and 'Non-current Liabilities').
+The fundamentals pass several logical tests (the ones, which have not passed the tests, will be filled with `numpy.nan`).
+Applied logical tests consist of control sums for sections of reporting forms (e.g. 'Total Liabilities' should be equal to sum of 'Current Liabilities' and 'Non-current Liabilities').
-     > <i>The returned data should be additionally tested (for mistakes) in accordance with further usage purposes (signs ± are incosistent in interest expense, dividends, Sales and probably in some other fields).</i>
+     > <i>The returned data may be additionally tested (for mistakes) in accordance with further usage purposes (signs ± are incosistent in interest expense, dividends, Sales and probably in some other fields, but mistakes of this kind are rare).</i>

 - <code>processor.<b>fundamentals</b></code>
+Contains methods for fundamentals extraction and modification - lags and/or stats (mean, median, max, min) could be applied.
+Also some 'synthetic' fundamentals are added:

 - <code>processor.<b>prices</b></code>